Skarsnik/QUsb2snes/README.md

 This is only available in conjunction with the `-nogui` option.

-Only the non gui version take arguments, It still use the config file but you can use some arguments to enable the support you want.
+Only a non gui build version takes arguments.
+It still uses the config file, but you can use some arguments to enable the support you want.

 * `-sd2snes` : to activate the sd2snes support
 * `-luabridge` : for the lua bridge support